Students accepted into a degree program and students enrolled in most graduate certificate programs* can apply for financial aid.

 During summer part-time graduate students taking one course, each summer session will receive loan funds in two disbursements, each no more than 10 days before the start of each summer semester course.
-Please review the Summer tuition refund policy for withdrawals on the One Stop Shop page.
+Please review the Summer tuition refund policy for withdrawals on the Office of Student Accounts page.
 If a credit is created on the student's account after tuition for ALL summer sessions is deducted (including tuition for future summer sessions a student is registered for), a refund will be issued within 2 weeks of the credit appearing on the student account.

 Federal Direct Graduate PLUS Loan

 Available to credit-worthy graduate students enrolled at least half-time, regardless of financial need, once your Stafford Loan eligibility for the year has been exhausted.
 You can borrow up to the cost of attendance minus other financial aid received.
 Repayment begins six months following graduation (or the last date of half-time enrollment) and the repayment period is ten years.
 For Federal Direct GradPLUS Loan interest rate and origination fee information see our Interest Rates page.

 Alternative, private educational student loans, based on variable interest rates (Prime and/or LIBOR rates) are available for matriculating students enrolled at least half-time if they qualify on the basis of credit.
 Credit-worthy cosigners may be required depending upon the borrower's credit history.
 You can compare some private loan options using our online ELM Select portal.